quasd99/audioshuffle/README.md

 concatenated into the result-file named 'audioshuffle_2019-09-08_19_57_25__120bpm_16beats.wav'.

 ## why?
-Maybe you are a Musician and into sampling and you are searching for new abstract sample sources?<br>
+Maybe you are a Musician and into sampling and you are searching for new abstract sample possibilities?<br>
-Maybe audioshuffle just points you to music you have forgotten on your harddisk :)
+Maybe `audioshuffle` just points you to music you have forgotten on your harddisk :)

-## sox
-This script uses sox [http://sox.sourceforge.net/](http://sox.sourceforge.net/).

-### Installation of sox via apt:
-`sudo apt-get install sox libsox-fmt-all`

 ## Help (audioshuffle -h)
 ```